 Will Scarring Occur After Your Labiaplasty?
 What To Expect

 Labiaplasty is a small but very powerful and significant vaginal rejuvenation surgery.
-It takes about one hour to fix the labia, also called lips of the vagina, and can be performed under a local anesthetic.
-Many women are concerned about the appearance of their vagina especially after childbirth.
-Due to exertion of force to expel the child combined with all the associated stretching of the skin and soft-tissue in the vaginal area, the labia majora and/or labia minora commonly experience damage.
-They can become loose, distorted and lose their original appearance.
+It takes about one hour to fix the labia, also called the lips of the vagina, and can be performed under a local anesthetic.
+Many women are concerned about the appearance of their vaginas especially after childbirth.
+Due to the exertion of force to expel the child combined with all the associated stretching of the skin and soft tissue in the vaginal area, the labia majora and/or labia minora commonly experience damage.
+They can become loose, distorted, and lose their original appearance.

 It is also common for labia to overhang with excessive skin and droop or sag.
-This can happen irregardless of a history of childbirth or pregnancy.
-These conditions can create sense of self-consciousness and anxiety in women.
-It often causes loss of sexual interest from their partners and they subsequently don’t find confidence in themselves as well.
+This can happen regardless of a history of childbirth or pregnancy.
+These conditions can create a sense of self-consciousness and anxiety in women.
+It often causes a loss of sexual interest in their partners and they subsequently don’t find confidence in themselves as well.

 Moreover, sometimes labia minora overgrows causing pain and discomfort.
 It becomes difficult to wear certain types of clothing.
 Doing routine chores and feeling beautiful in intimate and public setting becomes a fantasy.
 For many women, a labiaplasty offers the opportunity of a permanent solution to these concerns.

 In labiaplasty surgery, dissolvable sutures are utilized and typically dissolve in two to four weeks time.
 Labial tissue is one of the most forgiving in terms of scar formation.
 Labiaplasties thus typically create near unnoticeable scars once healing is complete.
 Healing, in general, will take about 4 months to be fully mature.
 Lastly, the Labia majora skin is textured therefore the scar blends well into it leaving near imperceptible scars.

 What is the difference between Labiaplasty and Vaginoplasty?